pauby/ChocoPackages/automatic/snagit/README.md

 * TechSmith seem to be okay with releasing a new version of the same version.
 This throws out the checksum of the package.
 Until the next version is released, please use the `--ignore-checksums` switch with Chocolatey CLI.
 * This package installs the Microsoft WebView2 Runtime.
 However, it will not be removed on uninstall so please remove it manually.
+* The Snagit installer does not remove the previous major software version from your system.
+Please manually uninstall any old major versions.
 * This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.